• Skip to primary navigation

 Below are the formulas with calculations for Simple Relay Based Lamp Flasher Circuit

-The blinking rate depends on the values of R1 and C1.
+Blink speed depends on R1 and C1.

 T = 0.693 × R1 × C1